-Each week, millions of items are produced through Lumi with an unparalleled 99.9% defect-free rate.
+Each week, millions of items are produced on Lumi with an unparalleled 99.9% defect-free rate.

 Before reporting a quality issue, we recommend reviewing our guide on how to run a quality inspection.

-At the top right of the order item page, click the blue button to "Report a quality issue."
-Fill out the form.
-The Lumi team will reach out to you with the next steps.
+At the top right of the order item page, click the blue button to "Report quality issue."
+Your supplier will reach out to you with the next steps.

 Acceptable Quality Limit (AQL) is a quality control procedure used both for manufacturing and receiving goods, to ensure they meet the agreed upon quality standards.
 AQL uses a randomized sampling process, to statistically estimate the number of defective units in a production run.
 Learn how to perform an AQL quality inspection using our step-by-step guide.

-The standard AQL level used by factories in the Lumi Network is Special Inspection Level 4.
+The default AQL level set in Lumi is Special Inspection Level 4.
 This level is designed to pull an adequate number of samples to represent the overall quality of the production run while staying on schedule.

 Each defective unit within a sampled batch is flagged as minor, major, or critical.
 Once the total number of each designation has been counted, the sampled batch and larger production run is given a pass or fail.
 Per AQL 2.5 Inspection Level S4, these are the maximum defects permitted in a sample batch before the batch (and in turn, the larger production) goes from pass to fail.

 Most 3PLs are familiar with AQL inspections.
 If you're a Lumi member and you'd like your 3PL to perform an inspection, you can share our step-by-step guide.

 Get photos from your 3PL of any defects and compare them to the inspection criteria for your product.
 You can search directly for quality standards by product, or find them by browsing the Lumi Catalog.